gerald-guerrero/student_enrollment/README.md

 ```

 ### Docker Setup
-1. Build the containers with:
+1. Build and run the containers with:
 >`docker-compose up --build`
 2. To run containers afterwards, use:
 >`docker-compose up`